 1. What is your target audience?

-Some payment gateways might be supported in the countries your mobile app users are from.
-Before selecting a mobile payment gateway provider, make sure it will work in your target locations.
+Some payment gateways might need to be supported in the countries your mobile app users are from.
+Before selecting a mobile payment gateway provider, ensure it will work in your target locations.
 For example, Stripe is supported in 25 countries, while PayPal works in over 200 countries.
-Also, some payment gateways might be more popular in certain countries, just like TSYS in Great Britain or PayPal in the USA.
+Also, some payment gateways might be more prevalent in certain countries, just like TSYS in Great Britain or PayPal in the USA.

-Important note: if your business is global, then make sure your payment gateway providers support multi-currency payments.
+Important note: if your business is global, ensure your payment gateway providers support multi-currency payments.

 2. What payment methods do your mobile app users prefer?

-Different mobile payment gateways support different payment methods.
-Find out your customer’s preferable payment methods before adding a payment gateway to the mobile app.
-40% of mobile app users say they have more confidence with apps that offer >1 payment option.
+Different mobile payment gateways support other payment methods.
+Find your customer’s preferred payment methods before adding a payment gateway to the mobile app.
+40% of mobile app users say they are more confident with apps offering>1 payment option.

 3. How much does it cost?

 All payment gateways charge fees per transaction.
-For most payment gateways the fees are somewhere around 2.9% + $0.30 (Stripe, PayPal, Amazon Pay, AuthorizeNet).
+For most payment gateways, the prices are around 2.9% + $0.30 (Stripe, Amazon Pay, AuthorizeNet).
 Some payment gateways might charge higher fees.

-Payment gateways might also require monthly fees, as well as setup fees.
+Payment gateways might also require monthly expenses, as well as setup fees.

 4. Is the mobile payment gateway scalable and customizable?